anelendata/denver_police_pedestrian_vehicle_stops_etl/README.md

 - google_client_secret: An escapted JSON of the client secret file of a [GCP service account](https://cloud.google.com/kubernetes-engine/docs/tutorials/authenticating-to-cloud-platform)

-After creating the JSON file, run this convenience function to upload the value to SSM:
+Run this convenience function to upload the value to SSM:

 ```
 python runner.py put_ssm_parameters -d '{"param_file":"<path_to_JSON>"}'